Seven Springs Holistic Retreats

 Leave No Trace: We live close to the land at Seven Springs, so please act accordingly.
 Be sure to dispose of waste in the appropriate recycling or compost bin.
 In general, please be aware of what you are consuming to limit the waste it produces!

 Poison/Sister Ivy: Leaves of three, let it be!
 We suggest that when you shower, scrub all exposed areas well.
 You have up to two hours to remove the oils before they cause the itchy reaction on your skin.
 If you’re particularly allergic, consider using a Jewel Weed salve.
 We have some for emergencies in our first aid kit.
 Jewel Weed oil is a natural counter to sister ivy.
-In nature they grow next to each other representing a beautiful symbiotic relationship.
+In nature they grow next to each other representing a medicinal relationship.

 How to Use the Kitchen: For most events the kitchen will be run by our team who will prepare the meals for everyone.
 You can bring your own snacks or food but be aware: storage space in our critter-proof storage areas is limited and there is no food allowed in tents or yurts.
 Please mark all food with your name and date.
 Any food without a label will be used or composted after a few days.